Keonapang/RovHer/README.md

 Access sample training dataset `./input/annotation_matrix.txt` Preview sample output file `./output/RovHer_scores.txt`

+Doesnt matter what order - variants do not have to be sorted in any particular order.

+Input file requires no header.

 <!-- Resources -->

 ## Resources

-RovHer scores for all UK Biobank 4,927,152 rare variants used in this manuscript, along with pre-computed scores for all possible rare variants in the human exome, will be made available upon publication and can be downloaded from Zenodo.
+RovHer scores for all UK Biobank 4,927,152 rare variants used in this manuscript, along with pre-computed scores for all 79,971,228 possible autosomal rare variants in the human exome, will be made available upon publication and can be downloaded from Zenodo.
 Additionally, pre-trained RovHer models are also available on Zenodo to allow replication and application to other datasets.

 Additional screenshots, code examples and demos work well in this space.
 _Please refer to the [Documentation](https://example.com)_